Applied Health and Community Support

 By completing the Associate Degree Applied Health and Community Support, you may receive some credit towards a Bachelor degree at the University of Tasmania.
 The amount of credit received will be subject to the University’s discretion.

-Potential career opportunities exist in the voluntary, private, not-for-profit, non-government and/or government sectors in health, disability, mental health, aged care, social and community services.
+Potential career opportunities exist in the voluntary, private, not-for-profit, non-government and/or government sectors in health and community services.
 Roles include team leaders, coordinators, supervisors, service managers, coaches, service navigators and community development/engagement officers.

-Opportunities also exist for graduates to work in direct service roles such as physical health workers, rural health workers and mental health workers.
+Opportunities also exist for graduates to work in direct service roles.
 Other roles may include service brokers, service planners, project managers, project officers, consultants and administrators, or to pursue roles in occupational, corporate or community health and wellbeing.

 Welfare, Recreation and Community Arts Workers